 Dr. Beth Samuels High School Program

-Every summer, teens from around the world spend five memorable weeks together, building their knowledge and friendships at Drisha Institute.
+Every summer, teens from around the world spend five memorable weeks together, building their knowledge and friendships at Drisha.

-As a program participant, you will have the chance to engage in serious study of Jewish topics and texts beyond the scope of a high school classroom.
-You will develop your ability to analyze these essential texts, challenge yourself to ask questions and engage in thought-provoking discussions.
+As a program participant you will have the chance to engage in serious study of Jewish texts beyond the scope of a high school classroom.
+You will develop your ability to analyze these essential texts, challenge yourself to ask questions and be an active participant in thought-provoking discussions.

 Students at Drisha form a close bond as they immerse themselves in new experiences both in and out of the beit midrash.
 They are united by a love of Torah and a deep respect for each other’s perspectives.
-Summer in New York City is experienced through art, culture, sports, local festivals and by enjoying the vibe that NYC life has to offer.
-Memories are recorded in a yearbook and over the course of the year relationships continue to grow through social media channels, listservs and mid-year shabbatonim.
+Summer in New York City is experienced through engagement with the arts, culture, sports, local festivals and by enjoying the vibe that NYC life has to offer.
+Conversations that begin over sacred texts transcend the physical walls of Drisha and continue while students ride the subways, jog the reservoir in Central Park, explore museums and experience the depth and sophistication of urban living.
+Over the course of the academic year relationships continue to grow through alumni shiurim and events, online engagement through web-based learning, active social media channels, listservs and mid-year shabbatonim.

 Cost: Funding for this program is provided by grants from several of our generous donors.
 Admitted students will receive a full fellowship.